Trasimeno Archaeology Field School

 The Archaeological Dig

-Important note: Digging in an archaeological campaign is a very exciting work, but it is also sometimes tiring and challenging.
+Important note: Digging in an archaeological campaign is very exciting work, but it is also sometimes tiring and challenging.
 It is very important that students are ready and fit for this type of physical activity.
 The typical day starts early in the morning and runs until mid-afternoon.

-Cooperation with the Local Community
+Cooperation With the Local Community

 Life in Castiglione del Lago